Physics & Astronomy Frequently Asked Questions

-Questions about physics placement or timing of courses should be directed to the chair of Physics and Astronomy (717-291-4136).
+Questions about physics placement, the timing of courses, or any of the about advice above should be directed to the chair of Physics and Astronomy (717-291-4136).

 Should I take astronomy my first semester?

-AST 100, which is typically offered in the fall, is intended as a survey course for non-majors, and does not satisfy any requirement of a Physics or Astrophysics major.
-Students interested in a major in Astrophysics should enroll in PHY 111 in the fall, and wait until the spring to enroll in AST 121, which is an introduction to the subject of astrophysics and required for the Astrophysics major.
+AST 101, which is typically offered in the fall, is intended as a survey course for non-majors, and does not satisfy any requirement of a Physics or Astrophysics major.
+Students interested in a major in Astrophysics should enroll in PHY 111 in the fall (see above), and wait until the spring to enroll in AST 121, which is an introduction to the subject of astrophysics and required for the Astrophysics major.

-What if I have AP or IB credit in physics?
+What if I have AP, Cambridge A-level, or IB credit in physics?

 If you have:

-AP credit for Physics C: Mechanics, the Registrar will award credit for PHY 111.
+AP credit (score of 4 or 5) for Physics C: Mechanics, the Registrar will award credit for PHY 111.

-AP credit for Physics C: Electricity & Magnetism, the Registrar will award credit for PHY 112.
+AP credit (score of 4 or 5) for Physics C: Electricity & Magnetism, the Registrar will award credit for PHY 112.

 What if I am interested in health professions?

 If you want to major in physics and are thinking about pursuing a career in the health professions (medicine, dentistry, etc.), you can consider taking PHY 111 and a Calculus course during your first semester.
 You would then take PHY 112 and BIO 110 during the spring semester and begin the introductory chemistry sequence during your sophomore year.
 Students with an exceptionally strong background in the sciences can consider taking PHY 111, CHM 111, and a Calculus course during their first semester.
-If you have questions about pre-requisite coursework for the health professions, feel free to consult with Kirsten Kirby, M.S.Ed., the Director of Health Professions Advising.
+If you have questions about pre-requisite coursework for the health professions, plese consult with the Director of Health Professions Advising.

 What if I am interested in Engineering?

-Further details about the 3/2 engineering program can be obtained by talking to the engineering liaison.
-Please contact the Office of Student and Post-Graduate Development at 717-358-4084 for details on how to get in touch with the engineering liaison.
+Further details about the 3/2 engineering program can be obtained by talking to the engineering advisor.
+Please contact the Office of Student and Post-Graduate Development at 717-358-4084 for details on how to get in touch with the engineering advisor.